The 15 Best Pipedrive Alternatives for Your Business in 2025

 8. Insightly: Best for combining project and lead management

-Small and medium businesses searching for project delivery focus will discover unique value in Insightly.
-Through its distinctive approach, this platform creates a seamless transition from lead acquisition through project completion, addressing the often challenging gap between sales and project teams.
+Small and medium businesses searching for project delivery focus might find value in Insightly.
+The platform tries to address the challenging gap between sales and project teams.
+That's the main thing.

-In terms of project integration, Insightly stands apart by allowing teams to convert won opportunities directly into actionable projects.
-Subsequently, this integration maintains consistency throughout the entire customer journey, from initial contact to final deliverable.
-Furthermore, the platform's automation extends beyond basic lead management to include sophisticated project workflows.
+In terms of project integration, Insightly allows teams to convert won opportunities directly into actionable projects.
+Such integration maintains consistency throughout the entire customer journey, from initial contact to final deliverable.

-The platform's project management capabilities shine in practical application.
-Rather than treating projects as separate entities, Insightly weaves them into the fabric of customer relationships.
-Additionally, this unified approach helps teams maintain context and history across all customer interactions.
+So, rather than treating projects as separate entities, Insightly weaves them into the fabric of customer relationships.
+This also helps teams maintain context and history across all customer interactions..

 Pros and cons